quantego/clp-java/README.md

 #### Direct memory access

-Once a model is build it only lives in native memory, with the exception of referenced objects of variables and constraints which remein in heap.
-To update model coefficients, the model is accessed directly in native memory via direct byte buffers that are provided by the [https://github.com/nativelibs4java/BridJ](BridJ) native interface.
+Once a model is build it only lives in native memory, with the exception of referenced objects of variables and constraints which remain in heap.
+To update model coefficients, the model is accessed directly in native memory via direct byte buffers which speeds up resolves.
 When the model gets gc'ed, native memory will be released automatically.

 ## Installation